Financial-Times/n-spoor-client/readme.md

 ### `client.submit(event)`

 Send an event to Spoor.
+Returns a promise which resolves when the event is successfully sent to Spoor, or rejects with a status object when submission fails.
 The event should be an object with keys:

 | Option       | Description                                                                            |
 |--------------|----------------------------------------------------------------------------------------|